OHIO-ECT/ECT-Lab-Introduction/tasks/ITL-Lab-Report.md

 There is also a Wireshark Exporting Guide: https://github.com/OHIO-ECT/Wireshark-Export-Guide

+It is expected that students will read and follow these guidelines and examples.

 Each lab report must have a header (**no cover pages!**) on the first page that includes:
 - Student Name
 - Lab section attended